 for any $\eps>0$.
 Thanks to the convergence properties of $u_\eps$ and $v_\eps$, we may pass to the limit $\eps\to 0$ in the previous identity and obtain \eqref{eq: integration by parts appendix}. \end{proof}

-{\bf Acknowledgments} \begin{itemize} \item S. Fu and Y. Yu are supported by the special fund for Science and Technology Innovation Teams of Shanxi Province under grant 202204051002015, the National Natural Science Foundation of China under grant number 12401579, and the key program of the National Natural Science Foundation of China under grant number 62433020. \item P. Zimmermann is supported by the Swiss National Science Foundation (SNSF), under the grant number 214500. \end{itemize}
+{\bf Acknowledgments} \begin{itemize} \item S. Fu is supported by the Fundamental Research Funds for the Central Universities, NPU, under grant number D5000250416, and the key program of the National Natural Science Foundation of China under grant number 62433020. \item Y. Yu is supported by the National Natural Science Foundation of China under grant number 12401579.

+\item P. Zimmermann is supported by the Swiss National Science Foundation (SNSF), under the grant number 214500. \end{itemize}